-The Stata manuals are available in MA - many people have them on their desks.
+The Stata manuals are available in LSE library as well as in different sections of the research centres. - many people have them on their desks.
 The User Manual provides an overall view on using Stata.
 There are also a number of Reference Volumes, which are basically encyclopaedias of all the different commands and all you ever needed to know about each one.
 If you want to find information on a particular command or a particular econometric technique, you should first look up the index at the back of any manual to find which volumes have the relevant information.
-Finally, there is a separate Graphics Manual, panel data manual (cross-sectional time-series) and one on survey data.
+Finally, there are several separate manuals for special topics such as a Graphics Manual, a panel data manual (cross-sectional time-series) or one on survey data.